 This spongecake is a more reliable version of classic génoise, and is good for all the same sorts of things: gâteaux, jelly rolls, bûche de Nöels (bûches?) you name it.
 And the process is simpler than a standard génoise.
 The only drawback is that it can’t handle as much syrup as a classic génoise, so if you’re making some very moist petits fours or a tres leeches cake, you’ll want to use the classic.
 It goes like this:

-First, preheat your oven to 400 degrees Fahrenheit.
+Start by assembling your ingredients.
+Preheat your oven to 400 degrees Fahrenheit.
 Combine the milk, butter and vanilla extract in a small saucepan and set it on to simmer.
 Once it reaches a simmer, take it off the heat.

 Meanwhile, combine the eggs, yolks and sugar in the bowl of a mixer fitted with the paddle.